12. Provision for Current and Deferred Tax:

 43.1 Market risk

 Market risk is the risk that the fair value of future cash flows of a financial instrument will fluctuate because of changes in market prices.
-Market risk comprises three types of risk: interest rate risk, currency risk and other price risk, such as equity price risk and commodity risk.
+Market risk comprises of three types of risks viz. interest rate risk, currency risk and other price risk, such as equity price risk and commodity price risk.
 Financial instruments affected by market risk include loans, borrowings and deposits.
-As the revenues from the Company's network service business is dependent on the sustainability of telecom sector, Company believes that macro - economic factor, including the growth of Indian economy as well as political and economic environment, have a significant direct impact on the Company's business, results of operations and financial position.
+As the revenues from the Company's network service business is dependent on the sustainability of telecom sector, Company believes that macro-economic factor, including the growth of Indian economy as well as political and economic environment, have a significant direct impact on the Company's business, results of operations and financial position.

 43.2 Interest rate risk